Socca98/Web_Conference-Management-System/README.md

     * create DB called 'cms'

 #Steps for the rest of the project setup
-####Already done for this project.
+<h5>Already done for this project.
 Written in case you want to replicate in the future.
-###Connect backend to MySQL database
+<h3>Connect backend to MySQL database<h3/>
 * Open Java Spring project in IDE (IntelliJ, Eclipse)
 * Paste the bellow code in 'resources/application.properties'.
-Configures it to know the connection string, DB name, port of the DB and others.
+Configures backend to know the connection string, DB name, port of the DB and others.
 ```spring:
      jpa:
        show-sql: true